Kubik leads balanced attack as Huskers continue torrid start to Big Ten play

 Rodriguez had a strong all-around match with 17 digs, two aces and three set assists.

-Now the schedule really ramps up for the Huskers with its next three matches against No. 7 Purdue (on Saturday), No. 3 Wisconsin and No. 12 Minnesota.
+Now the schedule really ramps up for NU, with its next three matches against No. 7 Purdue (on Saturday), No. 3 Wisconsin and No. 12 Minnesota.